Abortion ruling prompts variety of reactions from states

 WEST VIRGINIA

-Political control: West Virginia has a legislature controlled by Republicans who want to ban or restrict access to abortions.
+Political control: West Virginia’s Legislature is controlled by Republicans who want to ban or restrict access to abortions.
 Gov. Jim Justice, a Republican, opposes abortion access and has signed two anti-abortion laws since taking office in 2017.

 Effect of Supreme Court ruling: West Virginia’s only abortion clinic announced after the Supreme Court’s ruling that it would immediately halt abortion services out of concern that staff could be prosecuted under a state law banning abortion that dates back to the 1800s.
 Charleston-based Women’s Health Center of West Virginia Executive Director Katie Quinonez said it would be “impossible” for the clinic to continue performing abortions with such a law on the books.
 Under that law, providers who perform abortions can face felony charges and three to 10 years in prison, unless the abortion is conducted to save a patient’s life.
 The law makes no exceptions for rape or incest.
 In 2018, West Virginia voters approved a constitutional amendment to declare patients do not have the right to abortion and banning state funding for abortions.